CalvinMathews/Daily-Activity-Logger-Excel-Template-/Expense Manager/README.md

 📈 **Budget Monitoring:** Set budgets and monitor your spending against them.

+Note: 🛑 If the Excel file is not viewable due to Protected View, follow these steps to resolve the issue:

+Click on the "File" tab in the ribbon.
+Select "Options" at the bottom of the left sidebar.
+In the Excel Options dialog, choose "Trust Center" from the left sidebar.
+Click on the "Trust Center Settings..." button.
+Navigate to "Protected View" in the Trust Center.
+Uncheck the options under "Protected View" that apply to the file source.
+Click "OK" to apply the changes.
+Close and reopen the Excel file.
+This should resolve any issues related to Protected View and allow you to view and use the Daily Activity Logger Excel Template without any interruptions. 🚀

 ## Contributing
 🤝 Contributions are welcome!
 Feel free to open issues and pull requests.